Instrument-Data-Source/Instrument-quote-data-source-src/doc/ResponseModel.md

   - Repeat call later
 - Can not make a call, because entity has wrong status

-#### Validation Error
+#### Data model validation Error
-Error in data model
+Error in structure of data model

 **Example**
+- Errors in getted data:
+  - Field with count of candles in row is negative
+  - Candle DateTime is out of chart bounds
+  - High price is lower than open price

+#### Busines process validation Error
+Error in validation by business flow function Difference to [Data model validation](#data-model-validation-error) that data model validation could be check with out connection to the service, using only data of DTO

+**Example**
-- Error in getted data
+- Error in getted data:
-	- Change dto
-	- Doesn't change if you change call order
+	- Price decimal is too long for this instrument

 ### Code error
 #### Exception